 This dynamic is difficult to navigate for many reasons.
 Sometimes the friendship really is too close, and the two behave like romantic partners more than friends.
 Other times, the new partner has insecurities and can’t handle such a close friendship.

 Either way, it’s hurtful to the neglected friend, but there are things you can do to mitigate it.
 All too often, the “friend” expects things to be the same when in reality, all friendships change when partnerships develop.
 The friend needs to step back, respect the relationship, and ensure their friend always puts the partner first.

-More from Partners in Fire – Enjoy Your Friendships While You Have Them
+Enjoy Your Friendships While You Have Them

 Sometimes friendships end because we don’t nurture them.
 Avoid that by doing new and interesting things with your posse!